-60 minutes approximately

-Loneliness

-8 -12 participants

-Aim

-To give participants an introduction to the concept of (youth) loneliness and identify and articulate what loneliness means to them.
+60 minutes Loneliness approximately 8 -12 participants By the end of this n activity participants will be able to: Aim Define what loneliness give participants То an means. introduction to the concept of (youth) loneliness Compare the difference and identify and articulate what between loneliness and loneliness means to them. aloneness.